Swapna Barman

 Swapna Barman (born 29 October 1996) is an Indian heptathlete.
 She won the gold medal at 2018 Asian Games and placed first in the Heptathlon at the 2017 Asian Athletics Championships.
 In August 2019, she was honoured with the Arjuna Award.
-In 2022 she took gold medals in the high jump and the heptathlon at the National games.
+In 2022, she took gold medals in the high jump and the heptathlon at the National Games of India.